What is TussiCaps?

 Side effects such as dry mouth, constipation, and confusion may be more likely in older adults.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking chlorpheniramine and hydrocodone with a cold or allergy medicine, sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking TussiCaps with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

+This list is not complete.
 Other drugs may interact with chlorpheniramine and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 More about TussiCaps (chlorpheniramine / hydrocodone)

 - 6 Reviews – Add your own review/rating

 - Drug class: upper respiratory combinations

 Related treatment guides